-Hypoxic-ischemic encephalopathy (HIE)—also known as birth asphyxia—is a birth injury that is caused by a lack of oxygen in the baby’s brain during or near the time of birth.
-Although there are certain procedures doctors and nurses must follow to detect and prevent oxygen deprivation, failure to remain vigilant can lead to a baby suffering catastrophic and permanent injuries that require continuous medical attention for the rest of their lives.
+Hypoxic ischemic encephalopathy (HIE)—also known as birth asphyxia—is a birth injury that is caused by a lack of oxygen in the baby’s brain during or near the time of birth.
+Although there are certain procedures doctors and nurses must follow to detect and prevent oxygen deprivation during labor and delivery, failure to remain vigilant can lead to your baby suffering catastrophic brain injuries.
+Depending on the state of the damage, they may need medical attention and/or living assistance for the rest of their life.

 Causes of HIE

 Timely delivery can prevent most of the health complications that result in an HIE diagnosis; however, several issues can lead to a more urgent delivery, typically by emergency C-section.

 The following are the common causes of hypoxic-ischemic encephalopathy: